naveedali8086/codetest/README.txt

 12. Some methods are very much large i.e. update() of BookingController, that is making it very difficult to understand

-13. Naming convention is als not good at some places i.e. cancelJobAjax
+13. Naming convention is als not good at some places i.e. cancelJobAjax and there are others as well

 14. So much if-else nesting was used in some of the methods, making them very difficult to understand and work with